Brennin Hunt

-Brennin Hunt is an American actor and singer-songwriter.
+Brennin Hunt (born April 22, 1985) is an American actor and singer-songwriter.
 He competed on the debut season of The X Factor, and played Roger Davis in Fox's television musical Rent: Live.
 He made his Broadway theatre debut as Edward Lewis in Pretty Woman: The Musical in July 2019.
 He also appeared in Walking With Herb (2021) as Marco Figureoa.